pb866/DSMACCanalysis/README.md

 this in the input file use the keyword `cycles:` in the settings section followed by `reduce`.
 You may omit this line, if you want net fluxes.
 Use any other phrase after the keyword `cycles:` such as `full` to shut off this feature.

+As single pdfs can be more convenient, if the plots are produced for presentations, single pdfs can be saved to a folder `FIG`, which will be created, if it doesn't exist.
+Otherwise, you will be asked, whether results can be overwritten or the script will terminate, so previous results can be saved first.
+Select between `on` and `off` of the `Fig` parameter, default is: `Fig: off`.

 ### Plotting section